fzakaria/fzakaria.com/_posts/2026-07-20-linux-kernel-will-support-origin-sort-of.md

 };
 ```

-Once the above program is loaded and registered into the kernel, we then ask the `binfmt_misc` subsystem to trigger it!
+Once the above program is loaded and registered into the kernel, we then ask the `binfmt_misc` subsystem to trigger it.
 Checkout [this thread](https://lore.kernel.org/linux-fsdevel/20260711-binfmt-misc-bpf-v2-v2-5-d6591ceaf207@gmail.com/) if you want to see the complete example.

 ```bash
 > bpftool struct_ops register nix_origin.bpf.o /sys/fs/bpf